How is Zeffy free?

 Low-cost fundraising ideas

-Need ideas that don’t break the bank?
+Need ideas that don't break the bank?
 Take a look at our ideas for low-cost fundraising.
-You can read more extensively on our Zeffy blog here
+You can read more extensively on our Zeffy blog here.

 56. Used book sale

 Books are one of those things that tend to pile up at home.
-A used book sale at a local venue is a unique fundraising idea, and a great way for donors to get rid of the books they've already read and pick up a couple new ones while they're at it.
+A used book sale at a local venue is a unique fundraising idea, and a great way for donors to get rid of the books they've already read and pick up a couple of new ones while they're at it.
 To raise additional funds, charge a small fee for participants to pay upon entry to the sale.

 57. Community mural project